Using embedded buttons for Apple Pay and Google Pay payments

 integer, required*

-The cost of the shipping, in the smallest currency unit.
+The cost of the shipping.

 Specified in the smallest unit of currency passed in the payment_currency parameter, without a decimal separator.